 Considering a chemical peel?
 I recently underwent my first Jessner peel and thought I'd share my results, post a Jessner peel review, and answer some frequently asked chemical peel questions (I'm guessing that "Does a chemical peel hurt?" is a biggie!).
-I'd been planning to order an over-the-counter peel (this one specifically, which has great reviews) but my computer led me a different direction.
+I'd been planning to order an over-the-counter peel (this one specifically, which I still haven't tried but has great reviews) but my computer led me a different direction.

 I decided to do this on a whim, after LivingSocial greeted me one morning with a great $40 chemical peel deal.

 Now, I can read your mind.
 You just gasped in horror and thought You trusted your face to a discount chemical peel?!
 You're wondering where my mother was and why she didn't stop me.
 But not to worry.
 Really!

 Here is my Jessner peel before and after:

 Chemical Peel Before & After

 Not too shabby, right?
 To be fair, the "before" is extra bad because the Jessner peel had just been done and I'm making my "not sure sharing this on the internet is such a good idea/my skin is ruined" face and my "after" was taken right before leaving for work, about a week and a half after the procedure.
 Still, it's hard to argue against getting a chemical peel after seeing the results.